-This takes a melody, and converts it to Guitar Channels 11 to 16.
+This converts the channels on the Melody track to Guitar Channels 11 to 16.
 When it encounters a chord, it will determine the fret position that it's most possible to play that chord with.
 Otherwise, if it's a single note, it will play it at the current position at the guitar neck.
 If you want to convert an existing melody to a customized Guitar part, this command is a good starting point, and you can edit the track further to achieve a better result.